DvirSela/Data-Gathering-Lab-Project/README.md

 - `save_to_dbfs` - bool, will determine if to save results to dbfs
 - `index_model` - the index of the chosen model in the model list
 - `models_list` - list of models to use for the embeddings
+## Running tests and visualiztions
+This is the part of the code that runs the tests and visualiztions.
+- The notebook for plotting the T-SNE is [TSNE.ipynb](Databricks%20Code/TSNE.ipynb)
+- The notebook for plotting meta-industry percentages is [TSNE.ipynb](Databricks%20Code/TSNE.ipynb)
+- The notebook for running the test as mentioned in the report is [test.ipynb](Databricks%20Code/test.ipynb)